extremeprog-com/heaven/README.md

              extremeprog/heaven
 ```

+3. Containers MUST listen port 80 inside them to be exported.
+That's all!

 By default Heaven routes all requests to all containers.
 Let's consider container name of your site to be **xxx**.
 Heaven will route all requests that come to xxx.any.com, xxx.many.any.com (any zone) to your container on port 80.